jellysheep/shm_manager/README.md

 # ShmManager

-Shared memory manager handling a list of anonymous memory regions.
+Shared memory manager handling a list of non-persistent memory regions.
 Clients can request new or existing memory regions based on a string index, which are provided by the manager as file descriptors sent over abstract unix sockets.

 No persistent data structures or filesystem features are used.
 Thus, when all